TommasoRonchin/PipeProxy/README.md

 ## ⚙️ Installation

-You will need Node.js installed on both the VPS and the target device (Raspberry Pi).
+You will need Node.js installed on both the VPS and the target client device.

 ```bash
 # Clone the repository